Enjoying Wildlife at Dry Tortugas

 The Dry Tortugas was originally called “Las Tortugas”.
 This was the Spanish name given to these islands for the sea turtles commonly found swimming around the islands and nesting on the sandy beaches.
 Two common nesting sea turtles in the Dry Tortugas are the green and loggerhead species.
 While visiting Dry Tortugas National Park, if you are lucky enough to spot one of the 5 different sea turtles commonly found in the park, please remember to keep your distance.

 Reefs and Fishes

 Ancient coral reefs are the foundation of the Dry Tortugas islands, topped by a shallow basin ringed by living coral reefs.
 Hundreds of species of marine animals lie just below the surface of the water.
 There are opportunities to view sharks, sea turtles, coral, lobsters, squid, octopus, tropical reef fishes, and Goliath groupers.

-Birding – Dry Tortugas National Park is a world class birding destination, especially during spring migration.
+Dry Tortugas National Park is a world class birding destination, especially during spring migration.
 Nearly 300 hundred species of birds have been spotted in the Dry Tortugas.
-With some species like the magnificent frigate bird, and sooty terns, nesting nowhere else in the continental united states, except for the islands of the Dry Tortugas.
+Some species, like the magnificent frigatebird and sooty tern, nesting nowhere else in the continental United States, except for the islands of the Dry Tortugas.
 Imagine 100,000 sooty terns all coming home to roost on a tiny speck of land in the middle of the Gulf of Mexico.
 Keep a lookout for pelagic seabirds on your journey out to the park as well.
 These seabirds spend almost their entire life over the open ocean.
-With a little luck you may be able to spot such rarities as the elegant White-tailed Tropicbird.
+With a little luck, you may be able to spot such rarities as the elegant White-tailed Tropicbird.